magneticio/vamp.io/README.md

 # Vamp.io
----

 This is the source for the [vamp.io](http://vamp.io) site.
 This site is created using the static site generator [Hugo](http://gohugo.io) and published to this repo's `gh-pages` branch.
-The DNS then points to a specific github address using a CNAME record, more info in [Github's documentation](https://github.com).
+The DNS then points to a specific GitHub address using a CNAME record, more info in [GitHub's documentation](https://github.com).
 However, if you want to work on the site you just need clone this repo and follow the instructions below.

 ## Writing content